The Victorians brought about many beloved Christmas traditions that are still celebrated today. However, there are some that have been lost to time.

 This is my favourite and one that will be happening in my house.

-Christmas Day:A Day of Elegance and Merriment
+Christmas Day: A Day of Elegance and Merriment

 The Christmas meal was a grand affair filled with indulgent and hearty dishes.
-The centrepiece of the meal was often a roasted turkey or goose, accompanied by flavorful stuffing made with breadcrumbs, herbs, and sometimes fruits.
+The centrepiece of the meal was often a roasted turkey or goose, accompanied by flavourful stuffing made with breadcrumbs, herbs, and sometimes fruits.
 Rich and savoury gravy made from the pan drippings of the roasted meat was served alongside.
 Traditional vegetables like roasted potatoes, carrots, parsnips, Brussels sprouts, and peas were commonly served as side dishes.
 They didn’t forget the cranberry sauce.

 For dessert, mince pies were a popular choice.
 Another favourite was the Christmas pudding, served with a flaming brandy sauce.
 Trifle was also enjoyed.
 Assorted nuts, dried fruits, and sweets like marzipan and sugarplums were served as snacks or decorations.

 The shape of Victorian mince pies resembled coffins!
-Hold your horses a little while I explain!.During the Victorian era, death and mourning were significant aspects of society, and many customs and traditions were influenced by this somber theme.
+Hold your horses a little while I explain!During the Victorian era, death and mourning were significant aspects of society, and many customs and traditions were influenced by this somber theme.
 The coffin shape of mince pies was believed to represent the manger in which baby Jesus was laid, foreshadowing his eventual death and resurrection.

 After the Christmas meal, families would engage in various games and entertainment.
 These included charades, card games, singing carols, and storytelling.